-When you are a beginner carp angler it can be very overwhelming when it comes to carp fishing rigs.
+When you are a beginner carp angler it can be very overwhelming when it comes to carp rigs for beginners.
 There are so many overly complex rigs that I believe just confuse many carp anglers, not just beginners.

-In this first post of a planned series, I will run you through a simple carp rig that will catch you carp and does not take much effort at all to tie.
+In this first post of a planned series, I will run you through simple carp rigs for beginners that will catch you carp and does not take much effort at all to tie.

 I have used this carp rig for many years and still use to this day, in fact, it was this very carp rig that I caught my PB carp at Oxford Linear Fisheries.
 I clearly remember the fishing was very slow that day but I managed to land a stunning mirror carp over 30 lbs.

-This is a great carp rig for weedy lakes as it will be critically balanced meaning the rig will sit perfectly on the heavy weed beds.
+This is a great carp rig for beginners for weedy lakes as it will be critically balanced meaning the rig will sit perfectly on the heavy weed beds.

 You will need the following items to tie the KD rig.
 I have used mainly Korda end tackle but feel free to use any other manufacturer, I feel Korda provides excellent quality products and tend to use their products.